Apology and Forgiveness

 “What if I’m not survived?”

 One of the people I feel guilty about is my ex from college.
 And I know the universe has set up something when I suddenly met him a week ago.
 It’s been a very long time.
 8 years ago!
 We parted not in a good way back then and we haven’t spoken since.
 No heart-to-heart talk.
 No closure until now.
 Though I believe not all things need closure in life.
 Some are destined to hang as it is.
-Unfortunately, we didn’t have many moments to chit chat that night, but at a glance I could feel he’s still kind like he used to be.
+Unfortunately, we didn’t have many moments to chit-chat that night, but at a glance, I could feel he was still kind like he used to be.

 He replied to my letter.
 It ended up that we both sincerely apologized, and we both sincerely forgave.
 We shared some updates about our life, too.
 I was totally relieved.
 But most of all, I never thought that apology and forgiveness can be this beautiful.
 It gives us a space to contemplate, to be grateful for everything we have, and to improve ourselves.
 We believe that the past is past and we can always have a chance to be a better person day by day.
 Thanks, F!